bmillham/m3u_filter/README.md

-A simple program to filter an M3U list.
+# A simple program to filter an M3U list.

+## Configuration
 Read the config_example.toml file for examples

-To install rust:\
+# Installation
+## Linux
+If you don't already have rust installed follow these instructions to install it:\

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh\
 This will install everything you need to use Rust